ProjectKorra/ProjectKorraWiki/source/general/index.rst

 Staff
 =======
 This wiki is maintained by our wonderful digital team.
-If you have any inquiries feel free to reach out to them on our Discord!
+If you have any inquiries feel free to reach out to them on our `Discord`_!

 - More Info on our :ref:`team <staff>`!

 - More Info on becoming a :ref:`PK Staff Member <staff>`!

+- Contact a `staff member`_!

 Useful Links